 Holiday driving is sometimes a hit or miss situation.
 We asked drivers on Facebook if they would be out working for the holidays and received a mixed response.
 This is not a surprise since the decisions is harder to make now with COVID-19 making such a big impact here in the United States and across the world.

 Uber has added some safety measures to make the drive more comfortable for both drivers or passengers.
-Both parties are required to wear a mask, and drivers have to show proof they are wearing a mask by taking a photo of themselves before each shift.
-Due to COVID, we might see the number of passengers traveling decrease.
+Both parties are still required to wear a mask, although there are no vaccine mandates for passengers or drivers.

 On an Uber forum, the question of driving on Christmas Eve has been asked time and time again.
 And the answer has varied from person to person.
 Some claim that it’s always a dud and they haven’t made more than $100 for an entire day’s worth of work.
 Others say that they get longer rides and bank more because their passengers are traveling far to get to family for the holiday festivities.